Manifolds with trivial Chern classes II: Manifolds Isogenous to a Torus Product, coframed Manifolds and a question by Baldassarri: Partially framed and co-framed manifolds

 We can apply then Theorems 1.1, 1.2 and 1.3 of \cite{taji} implying that we have birational isotriviality, namely, there exists a base change $\phi : W \ra A$ such that the pull-back of $f : X \ra A$ is birational to a product.
 Given a general smooth fibre $F$ of $f$, we can assume that $\phi^* (X)$ is birational to $ W \times F$, and that this birational map induces the identity on $F$.

 Hence there is a Zariski open set $U$ of $A$ such that the fibres over $U$ are isomorphic to $F$.

-We apply now the results of Wavrik\cite{wavrik} in order to conclude that, for each fibre $F_a$, the Kuranishi space $ Def(F_a)$ is a local moduli space.
+We apply now the results of Wavrik\cite{wavrik} in order to conclude that, for each fibre $F_a$, the Kuranishi space $ Def(F_a)$ is a local moduli space, and from this we shall conclude that all the smooth fibres are isomorphic to $F$ and that we have a holomorphic bundle.

 The hypothesis needed is that the dimension of the space of holomorphic vector fields $ h^0 (F_a, \Theta_{F_a})$ is constant.
+Now, for $a$ in the Zariski open set $U$, this dimension equals $k$, hence, since $ h^0 (F_a, \Theta_{F_a})$ is upper semicontinuous by standard results, for each point $a$ this dimension can only be $k_a \geq k$.
 Since the fibres $F_a$ have nef canonical divisor, they do not admit vanishing holomorphic vector fields, see Theorem \ref{f-l}, hence their space of vector fields is the Lie algebra of a complex torus $Aut^0(F_a)$, hence the fibres, being projective with nef canonical divisor, are pseudo-Abelian.
-And a deformation of a $k$-pseudo Abelian variety is $k$-pseudo Abelian: this shows that the dimension $ h^0 (F_a, \Theta_{F_a})$, which is upper semicontinuous by standard results, is also lower semicontinuous, whence it is constant and we can apply Wavrik's result.
+Since on the fibre $F_a$ we have (see Theorem \ref{framed}) a bundle splitting